 Some people think that albinos require special care, but this is not the case.
 Caring for an albino iguana is exactly the same as caring for a regular green iguana.
-They’re the same size as babies, as well as fully grown and require the same foods as their green counterparts.
+They’re the same size as babies, as well as fully grown, and require the same foods as their green counterparts.

-For the reason, in order to prepare for adopting an albino iguana, I highly recommend that your read general information about iguanas.
+For this reason, in order to prepare for adopting an albino iguana, I highly recommend that your read general information about iguanas.
 Good things to familiarize yourself with are whether iguanas are dangerous (they can bite) and general information about owning a pet iguana.
 By doing so, you can prepare yourself for the challenges that come along with raising one of these lizards.